joeycastillo/Sensor-Watch-Documentation/src/wig/README.md

 Road Map
 --------

 This document is divided into five sections.
-First, we'll talk about [the "big picture" stuff](wig/bigpicture.md): some of the concepts you should keep in mind when designing watch faces for Sensor Watch, some of what it does well, and some of what it doesn't.
-Next, we'll have three sections dedicated to each of those three key areas of functionality: the display, the buttons, and the low-power microcontroller.
-Finally, we'll bring all of these concepts together to make a very simple watch face that says hello.
+First, we’ll talk about [the “big picture” stuff](wig/bigpicture.md): some of the concepts you should keep in mind when designing watch faces for Sensor Watch, some of what it does well, and some of what it doesn’t.
+Next, we’ll have three sections dedicated to each of those three key areas of functionality: the display, the buttons, and the low-power microcontroller.
+Finally, we’ll bring all of these concepts together to make a very simple watch face that says hello.